arthurflor23/handwritten-text-recognition/README.md

-# Handwritten Text Recognition System
+# Offline Handwritten Text Recognition System

 This project is part of my PhD work and is under development.
 Until the public release, you can support me by buying some [coffee](https://ko-fi.com/arthurflor23).